Sparks0002/Manta-Ray/README.md

 # Manta-Ray
-All test and product code implemented in the Fall 2023 MSD I course (RIT) for the robotic Manta Ray
+All test and product code implemented in the 2023-2024 MSD course (RIT) for the robotic Manta Ray